-The Lake County Library System and City of Fruitland Park will host a grand opening ceremony for the Fruitland Park Library.
-The free event is open to the public, and will include a ribbon cutting, presentations, refreshments and live music.
-The first 500 patrons will receive an exclusive library card featuring a picture of the new library.
+The free event was open to the public, and included a ribbon cutting, presentations, refreshments and live music.
+The first 500 patrons also received an exclusive library card featuring a picture of the new library.

-Visitors will feel at home with its coastal theme, featuring a large wraparound porch and outdoor rocking chairs.
+Visitors feel at home with its coastal theme, featuring a large wraparound porch and outdoor rocking chairs.
 The new building also pays homage to the city’s past by incorporating original oak floors and windows from the old Casino Community Building.
 Its two community rooms, the Palm Villa and the Hillcrest, are named after historic homes dating back to the 1800s.
 Another historical treat is the large windmill outside the library -- an original to the city, the windmill operated from 1915 to the 1950s.

 The Fruitland Park Library began in 1916 and was incorporated in 1966.
 It became part of the Lake County Library System in 1997.
 Construction for the new Fruitland Park Library began in March 2018.
 The City of Fruitland Park will convert the old library into a community center.